-- Between 1 and 2-week transition at the GA at the end of Year 6 for all students; - A tailored transition programme, for those students identified as vulnerable, starts in March prior to them joining the GA; - Year 5 taster days and masterclasses.
+- Between 1 and 2-week transition at the GA at the end of Year 6 for all students. - A tailored transition programme for those students identified as vulnerable, starts in March prior to them joining the GA. - Year 5 taster days and masterclasses.

-4. Cross curricular links
+4. Cross Curricular Links

-The curriculum is designed to provide students with opportunities to build upon their primary school studies but to also have an entitlement to new experiences that will develop them physically, emotionally, linguistically, culturally and academically and prepare them for their GCSE studies which at GA start in Year 9 and/or Year 10 via the option process.
+The curriculum is designed to provide students with opportunities to build upon their primary school studies but to also have an entitlement to new experiences.
+These will develop them physically, emotionally, linguistically, culturally and academically and prepare them for their GCSE studies which, at GA, start in Year 10 via the option process.